After nearly 21 years of producing our Cricket Statz software, I wanted to share some thoughts on where the future lies.

 Consequently, we are strongly encouraging users to move their Cricket Statz software database to the online system.
 Moving to the online system is just like using the Cricket Statz software, except you do it all via your browser.
 The online system is the natural upgrade path for v11 users.

 If you would like to move your database file online then see Q17 at our FAQ for details.

 Once online, you are able to add more users and enter matches directly in to the online service.
 The cost of the Cricket Statz online service is very similar to the ongoing costs of the software (the initial software purchase cost and the regular software upgrade costs).

 Annual pricing for the service is based on the number of matches that are played over 12 months.
 Historical matches, played more than one year ago, don't cost anything.
 There is no limit to the number of users you can add and adding more users does not cost you anything extra.

 If there is anything you would like to see added to Cricket Statz online then please post it up in the suggestion forum.
-We are actively working on suggestions and we prioritise popular suggestions.
+I am actively working on suggestions and will prioritise popular suggestions.